gitlabhq/gitlabhq/doc/development/fe_guide/vue.md

 ### A folder for the Service

-The Service is a class used only to communicate with the server.
+Often, the Service is a class used to communicate with the server.
-It does not store or manipulate any data.
+It does not store any data.
 It is not aware of the store or the components.
-We use [vue-resource][vue-resource-repo] to communicate with the server.
+In this case, we use [vue-resource][vue-resource-repo] to communicate with the server.

-Vue Resource should only be imported in the service file.
+Vue Resource should only be imported in a service file, not the store or component.

   ```javascript
   import Vue from 'vue';